8 Ways to Protect Seniors from Financial Fraud and Scams

 Recommended for you:

 Guest contributor: Dr. Stacey Wood, Ph.D., is a forensic neuropsychologist and one of the nation’s leading experts on financial elder abuse and fraud.
 She is the Molly Mason Jones Professor of Psychology at Scripps College and a licensed clinical psychologist in California.
-As one of the nation’s leading experts in the areas of forensic neuropsychology and geropsychology, Dr. Wood has vast experience as an expert witness in California and nationwide.
+As one of the nation’s leading experts in forensic neuropsychology and geropsychology, Dr. Wood has extensive experience as an expert witness in California and nationwide.

 JOYCE RUTLAND